Start page

 Spaso-Mazharivka, avillage in Znamianka district – Chuv. mushar "lasting, strong".

-In the more southern regions there are clusters of toponyms that can be decoded not only by means of Chuvash, but also by other Turkic languages.
-It is difficult to distinguish Scythian-Bulgarian names among them, but some of them can be deciphered only by means of Chuvash:
+In the more southern regions there are clusters of toponyms that can be decoded not only using Chuvash but also by other Turkic languages.
+To distinguish Scythian-Bulgarian names among them is difficult but some of them can be deciphered only using Chuvash:

 Birzula, the old name of the urban-type settlement of Podolsk, Odessa region. – Chuv. pyr 1. "to go" and çul "way".